mattmotoki/mattmotoki.github.io/_posts/2025-03-13-seasonal-uniform-average.md

 ## Case Study: NeurIPS 2023 CityLearn Challenge
-The efficacy of the seasonal uniform average was put to the test in the [NeurIPS 2023 CityLearn Challenge](https://www.aicrowd.com/challenges/neurips-2023-citylearn-challenge/problems/forecasting-track-citylearn-challenge).
+The efficacy of the seasonal uniform average was put to the test in the <a href="https://www.aicrowd.com/challenges/neurips-2023-citylearn-challenge/problems/forecasting-track-citylearn-challenge" target="_blank">NeurIPS 2023 CityLearn Challenge</a>.
 In this challenge, participants were tasked with developing models to forecast energy demand in a simulated urban environment.
 The cyclical nature of energy demand over the course of a day presented an ideal scenario for employing the seasonal uniform average.

 Remarkably, the straightforward approach of employing a seasonal uniform average outpaced 75% of the more complex machine learning models submitted to the challenge.
 This not only underscores the effectiveness of the seasonal uniform average but also highlights the importance of establishing a strong, simple baseline before venturing into more complex modeling techniques.